medgift/iMIMIC-RCVs/README.md

 # Regression Concept Vectors for Bidirectional Explanations in Histopathology (iMIMIC at MICCAI 2018)
-Mara Graziani, Vincent Andrearczyk, Henning Muller
+Mara Graziani, Vincent Andrearczyk, Henning Muller.   \\
-To be presented at Interpretability of Machine Intelligence in Medical Image Computing at MICCAI 2018 Research Gate Preview:
+To be presented at Interpretability of Machine Intelligence in Medical Image Computing at MICCAI 2018.\\
+Research Gate Preview:

 This repository contains the code for implementing Regression Concept Vectors and Bidirectional Relevance scores, which were used to obtain the results presented in the paper.